jrstromme/county-demographics-covid-database/README.md

 # county-demographics-covid-database
 This repository contains a county-level dataset of publicly available data that may be pertinent to Covid-19 analyses.
 The source code is also contained here.

+Comments and contributions welcome.
+Please acknowledge source if used.

 ## Overview